 You’ve undoubtedly heard or seen one of Dyson’s revolutionary Tower Fans.
 They broke the mold when they created this product, which is rated one of the best fans on the market.

-And while most Oscillating fans are limited to a 90° turn radius – The Dyson TP-07 provides an unheard-of 350 ° Of Oscillation radius—nearly a full circle.
+While most Oscillating fans are limited to a 90° turn radius, the Dyson TP-07 provides an unheard-of 350 ° Oscillation radius—nearly a full circle.

-However, with all the amazing features Dyson packs into their Tower Fans, the price level is also at an entirely different level.
+However, with all the fantastic features Dyson packs into its Tower Fans, the price is also entirely different.
 At the time of publishing, the Dyson TP-07 retails at $469.

 No other tower fan in our review includes an “Air Purifier,” such as the TP-07.
-But Dyson does and includes a HEPA + Carbon Air Filter Purifier.
+But Dyson does, consisting of a HEPA + Carbon Air Filter Purifier.

 Specifications: